Amebis/GEANTLink/MsiUseFeature/README.md

 # MsiUseFeature

-Checks the installation state of the given feature of GÉANTLink product
+Checks the installation state of the given feature of the product

 ## Usage